When Alia Bhatt Was Dating Sidharth Malhotra: I Want To Keep Ranbir Kapoor As A Friend In My Life

 Alia Is All Excited To Collaborate With Big B

-Alia Bhatt could not contain her excitement after Day 1 pack up of the second schedule of the film.
+Alia Bhatt could not contain her excitement after Day 1 pack-up of the second schedule of the film.
 She shared her experience of working with Amitabh Bachchan on Twitter.

 "Working with AB has been supreme greatness!
 Today @SrBachchan packed up an hour before the actual pack up but he stayed back on set just to give ques!
 I can't begin to explain the amount of things I am learning on set just by watching him!!!!"